nextgis/docs_data/source/label_lang.rst

 In the OSM data structure the attributes are:

-* NAME - name in the local language
+* NAME - name in the local language, i.e. the most common language of the area.
+For example, Greek for Greece.
 * NAME_EN - name in English

 If the local name is in English itself, the other attribute may be empty.